 2. Protect your personal assets from lawsuits

-Keeping you and your family safe and secure is a huge benefit of incorporating a business.
+Keeping you and your family safe and secure is a huge benefit of incorporating a company.
 Without incorporating, your personal assets may be at risk to anyone filing a lawsuit against your business.
 That means if a customer trips or slips in your store and takes you to court to collect damages, you may be personally liable.

 These individuals could try to collect on a judgment against you, for example, by taking possession of your home.
 Incorporation creates a solid barrier between your personal assets and legal claims against your business.
 If your business is sued, your personal and family possessions will generally not be at risk.